Supervision, Mentoring and Support

 Q: Can I send you things to read and review before a session?

 A: Yes, I regularly review websites and material for people.
-We agree how much time I should look at it for and reduce the session time accordingly.
+We agree on how much time I should look at it for and reduce the session time accordingly.

 Q: How long is each session?